The career of flutist Abbie de Quant is witness to a large variety of, and a strong urge for musical adventures.

 Besides her frequent performances in many chamber music associations i.e. pianists Rudolf Jansen, Elizabeth van Malde, and Bart Berman; the harpists Edward Witsenburg, Masumi Nagasawa and Gwyneth Wentink; the Amsterdam Harp Quintet, the Trio a Cordes Français, the Jerusalem String Trio, Abbie de Quant also performed as soloist with almost all premier Dutch orchestras including the Royal Concertgebouw Orchestra, and many international orchestras with conductors such as Luciano Berio, Roberto Benzi, Anton Kersjes, Ton Koopman, Sir Raymond Leppard, Sir Neville Mariner, Kenneth Montgomery, Jean Francois Paillard, Ed Spanjaard Hans Vonk, Hans Zender, and David Zinman.

 Abbie de Quant was a docent at the Utrecht Conservatory and the Conservatory of Amsterdam.
 She taught master classes in the Netherlands and abroad, and judged at many competitions in those countries.

-Abbie de Quant recorded with EMI, CBS, Erasmus, Etcetera and Challenge Records, and on her latest cd’s Hommage à Poulenc and Music in Motion from Russia, Georgia and The Netherlands, she worked together with pianist Elizabeth van Malde.
+Her recordings have been published by EMI, CBS, Erasmus, Etcetera, and Challenge Records.
+The latest published cd’s are Hommage à Poulenc and Music in Motion with pianist Elizabeth van Malde.